-This section monitors the key indicators as set out in the monitoring framework of the New Local Plan.
-The AMR does not attempt to measure and monitor each planning policy individually but focuses on monitoring key policy objectives which is broadly synonymous with the monitoring framework as shown in Appendix 1.
+This section monitors the key indicators as set out in the monitoring framework of the adopted Local Plan.
+The AMR does not attempt to measure and monitor each planning policy individually but focuses on monitoring key policy objectives which is broadly synonymous withthe monitoring framework as shown in Appendix 1.